kvutien/Tutorial-ipfs-dapp/TUTO-3.md

 If you are relatively new to blockchain, the jargon is explained [here](./TUTO-5.md).

-**Hint**: When you execute actions guided by this tutorial, if you need help on an error message, copy-paste the message on a search engine followed by `stack exchange`.
-Many other people have met the same issue before you and many answers have been given.
+**Hint**: When you execute actions guided by this tutorial, if you need help on any error message, copy-paste the message on a search engine followed by `stack exchange`.
+Many other people have met the same issue before you and many answers have been given on the Internet.

 > _This tutorial will contain explanations that are not directly related to the coding task.
 These explanations will be highlighted as "Insider Notes".
 You can skip reading them without damage to the coding._